Cellulose (Cambridge (CIE) A Level Biology): Revision Note

 Cara Head

-Cellulose: Structure & Function
+Cellulose: structure & function

-• Cellulose is a polysaccharide
+• Cellulose is an unbranched polysaccharide

 • Branched or unbranched